Glennobi/MS1-Project-Glennobi/README.md

 # Deployment

-##	Deployed to the cloud, GitHub Pages.
+##	Deployed to the Cloud.
 *   Check out my project!
-Rather than use screenshots, here is a direct link to my deployed my project to [GitHub Pages](https://glennobi.github.io/MS1-Project-Glennobi/index.html).
+Rather than use screenshots, here is a direct link to my deployed my project on [GitHub Pages](https://glennobi.github.io/MS1-Project-Glennobi/index.html).
 *   Procedure followed:
     *   Selected my Project on Github
     *   Selected "Settings" tab